 The history and tradition of incense is a long and complex one.
 Many different societies and cultures each had their own rendition and style of producing incense sticks.
 Regions such as India, Japan, China, and Tibet have held their own unique and profound influences upon such traditions.

-In the below section we are going to discuss different styles of incense available throughout the world.
+In the below section we are going to discuss different styles and types of incense available throughout the world.